 The good news in an otherwise harrowing and difficult situation is that postpartum PTSD is treatable and oftentimes reversed when diagnosed appropriately.
 In fact, women have reported that having the opportunity to talk with someone about their birth experience was helpful in facilitating their recovery .

 Various avenues for treatment and intervention exist, including cognitive behavioral therapy (CBT), group therapy, psychotherapy, eye movement desensitisation and reprocessing (EMDR), and in some cases, medication.

-All in all, we owe it to ourselves as a society to remain mindful of the existence and prevalence of postpartum PTSD, so we can be a more timely and effective impact on our vulnerable mothers’ health and well-being.
+All in all, we owe it to ourselves as a society to remain mindful of the existence and prevalence of postpartum PTSD, so we can have a more timely and effective impact on our vulnerable mothers’ health and well-being.
 This will in turn result in more solid and positive bonding experiences for mother and baby, and a positive impact on our society’s family dynamics.